 Frequently Asked Questions

 Below are Plasma Powder’s most frequently asked questions.
 If you have questions in which you cannot find the answer here, please contact Plasma Powders to speak with one of our knowledgeable customer service representatives.
 Toll-Free: 1-800-358-4287

 Plasma Powders & Systems, Inc. (PPS) has been supplying Thermal Spray material, equipment and training for over 35 years.
 PPS is a systems integrator.
 We offer equipment from several leading manufacturers which allows us to build complete and cost-effective solutions for our clients.
-We manufacture wire and powders in addition to precision handling and automation equipment.
+We provide wire and powders in addition to precision handling and automation equipment.
 Our technical staff has decades of field experience to get you the right answers fast and system purchases always entitle the buyer to FREE training in our Marlboro NJ facility.

 Not sure if Thermal Spray is right for your application?
 Give us a call at (732) 431-0992 and talk to one of our technicians.

 Thermal Spray Zinc coatings provide long-lasting (up to 40 years) protection in most galvanic conditions and the spray process is much cleaner with less environmental impact than chemical-based hot-dip galvanizing.
 Most Thermal Spray coatings can be applied in house, saving transfer and logistics costs.

 Thermal Spray is considered a “green” technology because:

 - It has widespread use in reconditioning items.